Cais/opus-primus/readme.txt

 The Vic Fieger fonts are freeware, to be downloaded and used by anyone who wants them for free.
 This license can also be found at this permalink: http://www.fontsquirrel.com/license/Underwood-Champion

+* Theme Hook Alliance
+Licensed as GNU General Public License, v2 (or newer) The details of the copyright and license of this work may be found internal to the relevant files found under ..\stanzas\tha\ or at this website: https://github.com/zamoose/themehookalliance

 This above may not be construed as overriding any item with a previously written and applied license, stated or not, which will take precedence over anything written here.